How to Ask for Money Politely - Tips & Tricks

 Text Message:

 “Hi, Aunt Maya.
 I feel awkward asking, but I have a problem with my car.
-The repair costs $420 and has to be paid by Thursday, otherwise I can’t get to work.
-If you can lend me the money, I’ll repay $210 on the 15th and $210 on the 30th via wire transfer.
-Sorry for the inconvenience, and thank you so much.”
+The repair costs $420 and has to be paid by Thursday; otherwise, I can’t get to work.
+If you can lend me the money, I’ll repay $210 on the 15th and $210 on the 30th via Zelle.
+Sorry to put you on the spot, and thank you so much.”

 In Person: